Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/seen-receipt/swift.md

 Add `NXMConversationDelegate` as an extension to a `ViewController` or similar, and implement `conversation(_ conversation: NXMConversation, didReceive event: NXMMessageStatusEvent)`:

+> Note: The first method below is required when implementing `NXMConversationDelegate`:

 ```swift
 extension ViewController: NXMConversationDelegate {
     func conversation(_ conversation: NXMConversation, didReceive error: Error) {